 Get a photo of the Great Ocean Road sign

-Don’t worry you haven’t missed the sign, it’s not actually at the beginning of the great ocean road drive, it’s technically in a suburb called Eastern View, just before Lorne.
+Don’t worry you haven’t missed the sign, the Memorial Arch isn’t at the beginning of the great ocean road drive, it’s technically in a suburb called Eastern View, just before Lorne.

 Where – 689/721 Great Ocean Rd, Eastern View VIC 3231